Workforce Management Tips and Resources: 50 Essential Resources on Workforce Management (Plus 150 Tips)

 - It is important to increase worker quality and control cost using total talent management

-- Workforce management strategy should include new techniques for identifying, engaging, and retaining talent
+- WFM strategy should include new techniques for identifying, engaging, and retaining talent